New Year’s Resolution for Nonprofit Fundraising 101: Know the Law and Follow ItPDF

 Acknowledgment of gifts of $75 or more in exchange for which benefits are provided

-Second, a nonprofit must provide a donor with written acknowledgment of any contribution of $75 or more by virtue of which the donor is entitled to valuable goods or services provided by the nonprofit, whether or not the donor actually exercises his or her right to the benefit.
+Second, a nonprofit must provide a donor with written acknowledgment of any contribution of $75 or more by virtue of which the donor is entitled to valuable goods or services provided by the nonprofit, whether or not the donor actually exercises his or her right to the benefit, unless the benefits are disclaimed by the donor in advance.
 The attached acknowledgment form may be used for this purpose as well.
 The acknowledgment form must include a good-faith estimate of the value of the goods or services provided to donors in exchange for the contribution.
 Please note that fair market value is not necessarily the cost to the nonprofit.
 For example, tickets to a fundraising dinner would be tax-deductible only to the extent that the cost of the ticket exceeds the fair market value of the meal and any other items provided to attendees, whether those items are purchased by or donated to the nonprofit.
 In general, any reasonable methodology for computing the fair market value is acceptable.

 Finally: Do Not Send Gift Receipts When Charity Raffle Tickets Are Purchased